Regulations and Code of Behaviour

 - Incentivise tournaments to conduct better customer experiences through awards and funding opportunities

-- Encourage junior players to compete longer in junior tournaments by only allowing players to accrue AMT ranking points from their 15th birth year
+- Encourage junior players to compete longer in junior tournaments by only allowing players to accrue AMT ranking points from when they turn 15 years of age

 - In a pilot exercise, Victoria will restrict the top 10 players in their age group from competing in Bronze junior tournaments to ensure introductory tournament players experience the right level of competition